thischrisblack/transmitter/README.md

 ## TO-DO

-This is a first-draft public deployment of this app, and there is much to do to make it usable and add all the features I intend to add.
+This is a first-draft public deployment of this app, and there is _much_ to do to make it open-source-usable and add all the features I intend to add.

 1. Documentation!
 This is the barest documentation possible right now, and there is a lot to add!